 object-fit property you can specify a width and height for your images and then tell an image how it is supposed to fit itself to those dimensions.
 The default value for

 fill, which simply stretches the image to fit the dimensions, but much like

 Here’s a demo of

 object-fit on an image.
 Open this one up on CodePen and resize the browser to see how the image reacts.

 It is also possible to literally use different images for different screen sizes.
 This gives you the most control over exactly how your images are displayed at various resolutions.
 For example, instead of just trusting

-<picture> tag, which you’ll see in the reading assignment.
+<picture> tag, which you’ll learn more about in the assignment.

 This section contains helpful links to other content.
 It isn’t required, so consider it supplemental.

 - Responsive Images 101 is a good series of articles if you need another source.